Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Whiteboard design session/WDS trainer guide - Linux lift and shift.md

     -   Detail how monitoring for the support application will be configured as well as how automation could enable the availability to mitigate known issues.

         -   The Azure Monitor Log Analytics service will be leveraged for monitoring and supporting the application.
 All diagnostic data will be sent to the Azure Log Analytics platform.
 From here different solutions will be used as required to provide for support and monitoring.
-The Azure Automation Update Management tools will be used for patch management on the VMs and Azure Security Center will also be leveraged to monitor for potential security issues during Phase I. An alert will be configured to monitor for the known error message on the webservers.
+The Azure Automation Update Management tools will be used for patch management on the VMs and Azure Security Center will also be leveraged to monitor for potential security issues during Phase I. An alert will be configured to monitor for the known error message on the web servers.
 When triggered this will fire a Web hook to Azure Automation which will be used to play a run book to start the impacted machine.

     Phase II: Azure PaaS (Web App & MySQL DB)

     -   How will the application be deployed on the compute platform?

         -   Once the application has been moved to Azure Web Apps it will be configured for continuous delivery using GitHub.
-This means that once code has been committed to the master branch of the repo in GitHub it will immediately deploy to the site.
+This means that once code has been committed to the master branch of the repository in GitHub it will immediately deploy to the site.

     -   How will the database be migrated to Azure?